UglyWillDuckling/diamond-mine/Emerald/emerald/work/calls/backyard/Vladimir / Paulo WIF and GCP.md

 ## agenda

-discussion on the implementation of the qsl import regarding [[work/tickets/FEAT/QSL listing/QSL listing|QSL listing]]
+discussion on the implementation of the qsl import regarding [[QSL listing feature|QSL listing feature]]

 ## topics
 - access to bucket on [[GCP]]